React Storefront

 // ...
 More code

-Change this line to use the @kibocommerce/react-storefront-kibo-connector as shown below:
+Change this line to use the @kibocommerce/react-storefront-kibo-connector:

 module.exports = withReactStorefront({